HEnquist/camilladsp/README.md

 * LinkwitzTransform
   * A Linkwitz transform to change a speaker with resonance frequency ```freq_act``` and Q-value ```q_act```, to a new resonance frequency ```freq_target``` and Q-value ```q_target```.

+To build more complex filters, use the type "BiquadCombo".
+This automatically adds several Biquads to build other filter types.
+The available types are:
+* ButterworthHighpass & ButterworthLowpass
+  * defined by frequency, `freq` and filter `order`.
+* LinkwitzRileyHighpass & LinkwitzRileyLowpass
+  * defined by frequency, `freq` and filter `order`.
+  * Note, the order must be even

-Other types such as Linkwitz-Riley crossovers can be built by combining several Biquads.
+Other types such as Bessel filters can be built by combining several Biquads.
 [See the separate readme for more filter functions.](./filterfunctions.md)

 ### Dither